PranavSharma12/Weather_app/README.md

 # Weather_app
 This is Weather application in node js.
-It required only name of the location to gather the data for api.
+It required only name of the location to gather the data from api.
-Purpose
+### Purpose
 1. To provide the forecast of the given location.
 2. Real time forecast.
 # Technologies